 Another way has proven very effective by Rishi Dave, former CMO of Dun and Bradstreet.
 His marketing department was broken down into little pods.
 Each pod would focus on a particular marketing business challenge.
 These pods were all cross-functional.
-In each one of those pods, members were coming from other teams such as sales enablement, campaign management, the web team, and a martech and marketing ops person.
+In each one of those pods, members were coming from other teams such as sales enablement, marketing campaign management, the web team, and a martech and marketing ops person.
 It was a way of embedding marketing ops.

 And then there is the Spotify model of chapters, tribes, and guilds.
-The reason why Spotify pioneered this model was because of a matter of scale.
+The reason why Spotify pioneered this model was a matter of scale.
 The number of people became so large that they had to come up with mechanisms to blend.

 At Amazon, they championed the two-pizza teams.
 Running small teams and solving challenges while at the same time being able to provide some coherence across the disciplines and teams.

 “We try to create teams that are no larger than can be fed by two pizzas.
 We call that the two-pizza team rule.”
 Jeff Bezos